How to Use OBS Studio for Professional Video Streaming in 2025

 If there is a blank space bordering your video feed, you may need to go to “Settings” and adjust the resolution of your broadcast to match the size of your video input.

-Along with the video sources, OBS Studio also offers you an audio mixer that you can use when you’re dealing with multiple audio sources.
-It helps you mix the audio, mute them, and more to get greater control over your livestreams.
+Along with the video sources, OBS Studio also offers you an audio mixer you can use when dealing with multiple audio sources.
+It helps you mix the audio, mute it, and get greater control over your live streams.

 How to Use OBS Studio Window Capture